Sick Leave Policy - New York City

 Note: If an absence is due to injury sustained while on the job, please also refer to the University’s Workers’ Compensation policy.

-Beginning on the first day of a full-time covered employee’s (i.e., employees scheduled to work at least 35 hours per week) employment, he or she will receive and can use up to 84 hours (12 days) of sick leave during the calendar year that runs from the first day of that employee’s employment.
+Beginning on the first day of a full-time covered employee’s (i.e., employees scheduled to work at least 35 hours per week) employment, he or she will receive and can use up to 84 hours (12 days) of sick leave during the year.

-To calculate the sick leave available to a full-time covered employee during each calendar year following the first calendar year of his or her employment:
+To calculate the sick leave available to a full-time covered employee during each subsequent year:

-- First, determine the maximum allowance of sick leave available to the employee based upon his or her calendar years of service with the University:
+- First, determine the maximum allowance of sick leave available to the employee based upon his or her years of continuous service:

--- On the anniversary of 1 calendar year of service, a full-time covered employee is allotted 140 hours (20 days) of sick leave;
+-- At the start of his or her 2nd year of continuous service, a full-time covered employee is allotted 140 hours (20 days) of sick leave;

--- On the anniversaries of 2, 3, and 4 calendar years of service, a full-time covered employee is allotted 280 hours (40 days) of sick leave;
+-- At the start of his or her 3rd, 4th, and 5th years of continuous service, a full-time covered employee is allotted 280 hours (40 days) of sick leave;

--- On the anniversaries of 5, 6, and 7 calendar years of service, a full-time covered employee is allotted 420 hours (60 days) of sick leave;
+-- At the start of his or her 6th, 7th, and 8th years of continuous service, a full-time covered employee is allotted 420 hours (60 days) of sick leave;

--- On the anniversaries of 8 and 9 calendar years of service, a full-time covered employee is allotted 560 hours (80 days) of sick leave; and
+-- At the start of his or her 9th and 10th years of continuous service, a full-time covered employee is allotted 560 hours (80 days) of sick leave; and

--- On the anniversaries of 10 or more calendar years of service, a full-time covered employee is allotted 840 hours (120 days) of sick leave;
+-- At the start of his or her 11th or more years of continuous service, a full-time covered employee is allotted 840 hours (120 days) of sick leave;

-- Second, subtract from the employee’s allowance the amount of sick leave he or she had used in the prior 12 month period on a rolling basis throughout the calendar year.
+- Second, subtract from the employee’s allowance the amount of sick leave he or she had used in the prior 12 month period on a rolling basis.

-When, after performing this calculation, a full-time covered employee does not have at least 40 hours of sick leave available to him or her at the start of a calendar year, then the University will advance to the employee the balance of the time needed for the employee to have 40 hours of sick leave available to him or her at the start of the calendar year.
-At no time will a full-time covered employee not have at least 40 hours of sick leave available to him or her at the beginning of a calendar year and at no time can the employee receive or use more than the maximum allowance of sick leave available to him or her in a given calendar year under this policy.
+At no time will a covered employee not have at least 40 hours of sick leave available at the beginning of a given year and at no time can the employee receive or use more than the maximum allowance of sick leave available in a given year under this policy.

-Example of sick leave calculation: A covered full-time employee begins his or her employment with the University on August 25, 2014 and utilizes 7 hours (1 day) of sick leave (on March 14, 2015) during his or her first calendar year of employment.
-Thus, on August 25, 2015 (one calendar year since the employee commenced his employment), the employee will have 133 hours (19 days) of sick leave available to him/her.
-By March 14, 2016 (12 months since the employee took 7 hours (1 day) of sick leave), the employee will have a total of 140 hours (20 days) of sick leave available to him/her (assuming the employee has not taken any other sick days during the prior 12 months).
+Example of sick leave calculation: A full-time covered employee begins his or her employment with the University on August 25, 2014 and utilizes 7 hours (1 day) of sick leave (on March 14, 2015) during his or her first year.
+Thus, on August 25, 2015 (at the start of the employee’s second year of employment), the employee will have 133 hours (19 days) of sick leave available.
+By March 14, 2016 (12 months since the employee took 7 hours (1 day) of sick leave), the employee will have a total of 140 hours (20 days) of sick leave available (assuming the employee has not taken any other sick days during the prior 12 months).

-To calculate the sick leave available to a part-time covered employee during each calendar year of his or her employment:
+To calculate the sick leave available to a part-time covered employee during each year of continuous service:

 - First, divide the number of hours the employee works each week by 35 (i.e., the standard number of hours per week for a covered full-time employee);

-- Second, multiply that number by the maximum allowance of hours of sick leave available to a covered full-time employee based upon his or her calendar years of service with the University (as set forth above);
+- Second, multiply that number by the maximum allowance of hours of sick leave available to a full-time covered employee based upon his or her years of continuous service (as set forth above);

-- Third, subtract from that number the amount of hours of sick leave he or she had used in the prior 12 month period on a rolling basis throughout the calendar year, as applicable.
+- Third, subtract from that number the amount of hours of sick leave he or she had used in the prior 12 month period on a rolling basis, as applicable.

-When, after performing this calculation, a part-time covered employee does not have at least 40 hours of sick leave available to him or her at the start of a calendar year, then the University will provide or advance, as applicable, to the employee the balance of the time needed for the employee to have 40 hours of sick leave available to him or her at the start of the calendar year.
+If a part-time covered employee does not have at least 40 hours of sick leave available at the start of a year, then the University will provide or advance, as applicable, the balance of the time needed for the employee to have 40 hours of sick leave available at the start of the year.

 Procedures for Using and Confirming Sick Leave